zowe/docs-site/docs/user-guide/mvd-configuration.md

 ```

 #### Configuring the Zowe App Server for HTTPS communication with ZSS
 Copy the CA certificate to the ZSS server.
 Then in the Zowe App Server configuration file, specify the location of the certificate, and add a parameter to specify that ZSS uses AT-TLS.
-Default signed certificates get generated during *zwe init* step in Zowe install.
+Default self signed certificates get generated during *zwe init* step in Zowe install.

 1. Open the `zowe.yaml` file.
 2. In the **zowe.certificates.pem** section, add the CA certificate file path in the *zowe.certificates.pem.certificateAuthorities* variable, for example: